squaredev-io/whitebox/docs/mkdocs/docs/tutorial/installation.md

 ## Kubernetes

-You can also install Whitebox server and all of its dependencies in your k8s cluster using `helm`
+You can also install Whitebox server and all of its dependencies in your k8s cluster using `helm`:

 ```bash
 helm repo add squaredev https://chartmuseum.squaredev.io/